Bareroot Plants Guarantee 1 YearFeefo logoWhich

 The apple and the blackberry are the essential British fruits, along with the blackcurrant for jelly and the gooseberry for dessert.

-Fruit needs sun to sweeten, so in the shade you would do well to limit your selection to acidic, sour varieties like a Bramley cooking apple which needs cooking and usually added sugar, or the Morello cherry, intended for jam.
+Fruit needs sun to sweeten, so in the shade it's good to grow acidic, sour varieties for cooking and jam, like a Bramley or Grenadier cooking apple, or the Morello sour cherry

-Our smallest fruit tree is Little Miss Figgy, perfect for a decent size pot on a sunny patio.
+Our smallest fruit tree is Little Miss Figgy dwarf fig, perfect for a pot on a sunny patio, or for the front of a hot border.

 • We no longer sell ready-made fan, espalier, or cordon fruit trees for training on wires: you can make your own by starting with a maiden tree.